IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/validation.md

     }
 ```

-The below sample demonstrates cross-field validation in a `{ComponentTitle}` for both the root and child data.
+The below sample demonstrates cross-field validation in a `{ComponentName}` for both the root and child data.

 <code-view style="height:530px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"